dennisXZX/web-developer-notes/Git.md

 `git log --oneline` to condense the log messages into one line.

-`git log -p` to see all the changes made to each commit.
+`git log -p` to see all the detailed changes made to each commit.

 `git log --stat` to show number of insertion and deletion of each commit.